LAST UPDATED: 11th January 2023 by The Editorial Team

-Summary: Learn how to prepare and wire a fused connection unit (FCU).
+Summary: Step by step guide and video showing how to prepare and wire a fused connection unit (FCU).

 * Notifiable project requiring Building Control approval if installation is located in a kitchen, bathroom or other special location.

-An FCU is a socket with an integral fuse used for connecting high-wattage appliances, such as cookers, extractor fans, central heating timers and heaters, to a circuit.
-You can connect an FCU to a circuit by replacing an existing socket outlet with an FCU, or by running a spur from a socket outlet on a ring main circuit or from a radial circuit.
+A FCU is a socket with an integral fuse used for connecting high-wattage appliances, such as cookers, extractor fans, central heating timers and heaters, to a circuit.
+You can connect a FCU to a circuit by replacing an existing socket outlet with a FCU, or by running a spur from a socket outlet on a ring main circuit or from a radial circuit.
 FCUs can be flush-mounted which allows the cable to be concealed in the wall, or wall mounted with the cable covered by trunking.

 - Cut off the power supply to the relevant circuit from the consumer unit.